wbstr/vaadin-designxsd/README.md

 ##### destination

-Desintation direactory path for generated files.
+Destination directory path for generated files.
 Plugin writes all (schemas, and catalog) files to this directory.
 Default: "${project.build.directory}/claraxsd"

 ## How to use it

 ### install the maven plugin
-Clone the project from this github repository, enter it's directoy, and run a maven install.
+Clone the project from this github repository, enter it's directory, and run a maven install.
 ```
 git clone https://github.com/kumm/claraxsd-maven-plugin.git
 cd claraxsd-maven-plugin